What is a joint mortgage?

 Transferring equity refers to the legal process of transferring the ownership of a property that is jointly owned to a single owner.
 Often, it will involve one owner buying out the share of another.

-Splitting up and getting your name off the Mortgage – what are your legal rights?
+Splitting up and getting your name off the mortgage – what are your legal rights?

 Removing your name from the mortgage if you are married:

 One of the biggest financial benefits of getting married is that if you separate or get divorced, both parties are entitled to a share of the property.
-Getting married means you jointly own certain assets, and many couples accumulate several joint assets over time including the marital property, businesses, joint bank accounts, and joint pension contributions.
+Getting married means you jointly own certain assets, and many couples accumulate several joint assets over time, including marital property, businesses, joint bank accounts, and joint pension contributions.

 Removing your name from the mortgage if you weren’t married:

-Unfortunately, if you own a property with somebody and you are not married, your legal rights will differ if your name was not on the deeds.
+Unfortunately, if you own a property with somebody and you are not married, your legal rights will differ if your name is not on the deeds.
 Regardless of the length of the relationship and even if you have contributed to the cost of the mortgage repayments or bills, you will have no legal right to the home if your name is not on the mortgage agreements.

 However, if you have been making payments towards the mortgage, you don’t need to be on the mortgage to prove you have an ‘interest’ in the home, which could impact your rights.